Last reviewed 30 June 2021

 Where the normal dress code is retained, managers should continue to enforce this.
 This means breaches of the code will be addressed, usually under the disciplinary procedure as an act of misconduct, with disciplinary sanctions imposed as are reasonable.
 Although this may cause employees to become disgruntled, failing to impose the policy during summertime could lead to issues of fairness and reasonableness when managers seek to enforce the rules at different times of the year.

 The most uttered question on warmer days is usually “how hot does it have to be before I can be sent home?”
 There is no maximum workplace temperature set in UK legislation, although health and safety laws say that temperatures should remain reasonable based on the type of workplace and activities carried out.
 Therefore, indoor office temperatures will be classed as reasonable at a higher temperature than for those carrying out physical activities outdoors.

-With plenty of social media pictures of idyllic holidays and the blue sky dazzling outside the office window, keeping employees on task and efficient can be hard work in summer.
+With blue sky dazzling outside the office window, keeping employees on task and efficient can be hard work in summer.